laravel/docs/billing.md

         );
     }

-On this page, the customer will be prompted to enter their credit card info again and perform any extra actions that Stripe requires (like 3D Secure).
-After this is done, they'll be redirected to the page you've provided with the `redirect` parameter.
+On the payment confirmation page, the customer will be prompted to enter their credit card info again and perform any additional actions required by Stripe, such as "3D Secure" confirmation.
+After confirming their payment, the user will be redirected to the URL provided by the `redirect` parameter specified above.

-Secondly, you could opt to let Stripe handle this for you.
-In this case, instead of redirecting to the payment page, you can [setup Stripe's automatic billing emails](https://dashboard.stripe.com/account/billing/automatic) in your Stripe dashboard.
-However, you should still inform the user they will receive an email with further payment confirmation instructions.
+Alternatively, you could allow Stripe to handle the payment confirmation for you.
+In this case, instead of redirecting to the payment confirmation page, you may [setup Stripe's automatic billing emails](https://dashboard.stripe.com/account/billing/automatic) in your Stripe dashboard.
+However, if an `IncompletePayment` exception is caught, you should still inform the user they will receive an email with further payment confirmation instructions.

-Exceptions can be thrown for the following methods: `charge`, `invoiceFor`, and `invoice` on the `Billable` user.
+Incomplete payment exceptions may be thrown for the following methods: `charge`, `invoiceFor`, and `invoice` on the `Billable` user.
 When handling subscriptions, the `create` method on the `SubscriptionBuilder`, and the `incrementAndInvoice` and `swapAndInvoice` methods on the `Susbcription` model may throw exceptions.
-The payment page provided by Cashier offers an easy transition to handling these SCA requirements.

 #### Incomplete and Past Due State

-As long as the payment wasn't verified, your subscription will remain in an `incomplete` or `past_due` state.
-This means it's not yet active until payment was fully completed with the extra action.
-Cashier will make automatically activate the customer's subscription through a webhook as soon as they've completed this extra action.
+When a payment needs additional confirmation, the subscription will remain in an `incomplete` or `past_due` state as indicated by its `status` database column.
+Cashier will make automatically activate the customer's subscription via a webhook as soon as payment confirmation is complete.

-For more info on how to handle this, check [the above section](#incomplete-and-past-due-status).
+For more information on `incomplete` and `past_due` states, please refer to [our additional documentation](#incomplete-and-past-due-status).

 <a name="off-session-payment-notification"></a>
-### Off-session Payment Notification
+### Off-Session Payment Notifications

 Since SCA regulations require customers to occasionally verify their payment details even while their subscription is active, Cashier can send a payment notification to the customer when off-session payment confirmation is required.
 For example, this may occur when a subscription is renewing.
-Cashier's payment notification can be enabled by setting the `CASHIER_PAYMENT_NOTIFICATION` environment variable to its notification class.
+Cashier's payment notification can be enabled by setting the `CASHIER_PAYMENT_NOTIFICATION` environment variable to a notification class.
 By default, this notification is disabled.
+Of course, Cashier includes a notification class you may use for this purpose, but you are free to provide your own notification class if desired:

     CASHIER_PAYMENT_NOTIFICATION=Laravel\Cashier\Notifications\ConfirmPayment

-This also gives you an easy way to swap out the notification class with a custom one if you want to configure more notification channels.
-[Make sure webhooks are set up](#handling-stripe-webhooks) for this and the `invoice.payment_action_required` webhook is configured in the Stripe dashboard.
+To ensure that off-session payment confirmation notifications are delivered, verify that [Stripe webhooks are configured](#handling-stripe-webhooks) for your application and the `invoice.payment_action_required` webhooks is enabled in your Stripe dashboard.

-> {note} One limitation of this is that notifications will be sent out even when customers are on-session during a payment that requires an extra action.
-This is because there's no way to know for Stripe that the payment was done on- or off-session.
-But a customer will never be charged twice and will simply see a "Payment Successful" message if they visit the payment page again.
+> {note} Notifications will be sent even when customers are manually making a payment that requires additional confirmation.
+Unfortunately, there is no way for Stripe to know that the payment was done manually or "off-session".
+But, a customer will simply see a "Payment Successful" message if they visit the payment page after already confirming their payment.
+The customer will not be allowed to accidentally confirm the same payment twice and incur an accidental second charge.